Graham Yallop: Domestic debut

 Yallop made his senior cricket debut for Victoria in December 1972, scoring a half-century on debut against New South Wales.
 Although he spent most of the season as 12th man in the Victoria side, he scored a second half-century against Western Australia.

 In 1973 Yallop played for Walsall in the Birmingham League.
 He also played some games for the Marylebone Cricket Club.

 Yallop did not play first-class cricket during the 1973–74 season, but returned to the Victoria side during the 1974–75 summer.
 He made his List A cricket debut in the Gillette Cup and scored 538 first-class runs during the season at an average of 38.28 runs per innings.
 These included scores of 34 and 30 against the touring England side and his debut first class century (100 not out) against South Australia.

 In 1975 Yallop again played league cricket in England, scoring more than 3,000 runs for North Birmingham.
+In 22 games for Walsall he averaged 113 runs an innings and scored three centuries.